 How to Tell if Your Lawn Mower's Gas Has Gone Bad

 Whether you've stored your lawn mower away for the offseason or just haven't mowed in a while, you should always take proper steps to get it back into top shape.
 One of the first things you should do is check the gasoline, especially if the mower doesn't use fuel stabilizer.
 Gas typically has a shelf life of three months when not treated.
-Here are a few things to look for when checking the condition of your mower's gas.
+Here are a few things to look for when checking the condition of your push or riding mower's fuel.

 Common Symptoms of Bad Gasoline